 Despite the catastrophe which befell them as a result of the Spinners’ Strike of 1836-7, when 1050 looms were reported as ‘idle’ (26), when the elderly John Lennon warned a mass meeting that the time was ‘gone past, gone for ever, when it would be prudent for men to depend on handloom weaving as a safe means of procuring a decent livelihood’ (27), and when the Mayor impressed upon a deputation ‘the need to take other employment’, weavers had recovered by September – ‘and there are very few without’.
 Ten years later, in September 1847, the Guardian rejoiced that ‘Amidst the depression connected with mill work in the cotton business … handloom weaving is unusually brisk’.
-(28) Handloom weavers were still plentiful enough in 1852 to warrant particular mention by one of the candidates in the election of that year. (see chapters V and VI) Handloom weaving survived partly because of the growth of power loom factories (before 1841, was manufactory): it provided a conveniently elastic external organ to be puffed up or let down as markets expanded or contracted, without disturbing the loyalties of the regular mill hands.
+(28) Handloom weavers were still plentiful enough in 1852 to warrant particular mention by one of the candidates in the election of that year. (see Chapter V and Chapter VI) Handloom weaving survived partly because of the growth of power loom factories (before 1841, was manufactory): it provided a conveniently elastic external organ to be puffed up or let down as markets expanded or contracted, without disturbing the loyalties of the regular mill hands.
 But it remained an essentially domestic pre-modern business nevertheless, and a reminder that it is easy to exaggerate the pace and the character of industrialisation.
 The industrial revolution did not sweep into Preston society like a tidal wave carrying all before it: there were parts of the economy where it crept in like rising damp.

 The pattern of growth of the cotton mills in Preston shows a similarly hesitant pattern; perhaps, to continue the watery analogy, like the meteorological effects of a passing depression: a short period of heavy rain, followed by a lull, a shower, a lull, and then a long heavy downpour.
 The chart below shows the appearance of cotton mills as accurately as I can date them between about 1800 and 1860.
 The slackening early in the second quarter of the century, dealt with by Gatrell (13) is striking, but even more so is the tremendous boom in the mid 1840s, when, as Chapman (14) points out, ‘credit became abundant in the north of England’.
 It will be noticed that the virtual gap between 1826 and the early 1840s coincides with the proliferation of small unmechanised firms mentioned above.